benresonance-star/Task-Checker/specification.md

   - **Comprehensive Controls**: Includes Toggle (Play/Pause), Set (custom duration in minutes), and Reset (reverts to the set duration).
   - **Quick Extension**: An **Add 5mins** button is available in the "My Session" sidebar and mobile view for rapid session adjustments.
 - **One Active Timer Rule**: The system enforces focus by automatically pausing any running timers across all checklists when a user switches their active task focus.
 - **Stable Interaction Engine**: The Task Info modal utilizes component-level isolation for high-frequency updates.
-The Pomodoro timer is decoupled from the main modal structure, ensuring that 1-second ticks do not trigger expensive re-renders of rich-text editors or instruction panels, maintaining a fluid 60fps UI.
+The Pomodoro timer is decoupled from the main modal structure, ensuring that 1-second ticks do not trigger expensive re-renders of rich-text editors or instruction panels, maintaining a fluid 60fps UI. **The modal also employs custom equality selectors to ignore non-essential state changes (like timer countdowns) and features an Auto-Close Safety mechanism to prevent interface crashes if a task is inaccessible.**
 - **Precision Recording**: Upon task completion, the application calculates and records the exact time spent (Original Duration minus Remaining Time) into a persistent `timeTaken` field.
   - **State Protection**: Optimized for multi-user sync with a **3-second local grace period** that prevents incoming cloud data from reverting local timer states immediately after a user interaction.
   - **Cloud Heartbeat**: Running timers perform a **10-second heartbeat sync** to Firestore, ensuring progress is preserved across page refreshes and multi-device sessions.